danialebrat/email-machine-gun/README.md

 # email-machine-gun
-Python script to send emails to university professors without effort.
+It's a Python script for sending emails to university professors without effort.